How to Make Strong Kava

 Here’s something I don’t want to overlook.
 It’s perhaps the most effective way to make a strong Kava drink: Add more Kava!

 The FDA tends to be very conservative with servings, especially when it comes to Kava.
 There is no known overdose with Kava.
 And, despite the media hype over the past decade, the world health organization has determined that Kava, when extracted by traditional methods into water, has absolutely no measurable link to liver damage.

 What this means for you, is that you can try larger amount when extracting.
 Lactones do not take up a lot of room in your extracted liquid, so it is possible to double, triple, or quadruple the amounts of, powder you initially start with.
 You will be able to extract nearly double, triple or quadruple the amount of lactones into your drink if you wish.
 Well, this isn’t quite the case, but it is one very easy way to make a stronger Kava drink without the use of any additives.

 Heat Your Kava

-And, heating will eventually make your Kava less effective, but that’s always part of the fun with herbal products. you can experiment to your heart’s content.
+So, although heating will eventually make your Kava less effective, you can experiment to your heart’s content.
 Be a mad scientist and play with your Kava!
 Try different things out.
 Make it a social event.
 Have fun and discover ways that work great for you, and makes a strong Kava drink that you can be proud of.

 Add Stronger Kava